 1. Rationale.
-This Rule highlights those elements distinctive to the General Social Studies program.
+This ruleRule highlights those elements distinctive to the General Social Studies program.
 These standards build upon the InTASC Model Core Teaching Standards, ISTE Standards, and Alabama Specific Standards.
-The standards are consistent with the Praxis Social Studies: Content Knowledge Assessment and the current Alabama Course of Study: Social Studies.
+The standards are consistent with the current National Council for the Social Studies (NCSS) National Standards for the Preparation of Social Studies Teachers, Praxis Social Studies: Content Knowledge Assessment, and the current Alabama Course of Study: Social Studies.
 Implementation of the standards will be in the Alabama Continuous Improvement guidance.